soudev/knowledge.mine/stuff/nodejs.md

 * [[GitHub] adamalex / docker-urlarchiver](https://github.com/adamalex/docker-urlarchiver) - Use Docker to package a Node.js script with all its dependencies, including Node

+--

+* [[GitHub] pablodenadai / GameOn](https://github.com/pablodenadai/GameOn) - responsive front-end webapp built on NodeJS and Angular

+  * [GameOn](http://gameon.jit.su/) - connects you with the players in your city and allows you to find, organize and share games effortlessly.

 ### Boilerplate